Movement and time spent in nature are vital for nurturing wellbeing

 Learning to climb at Kilnworx 2016

 I’m happiest when I’m outdoors and regularly need a nature fix, though fitting it in can still be a challenge.
-I camp whenever I can and have camped in all weathers, from blistering sunshine and torrential rain that has flooded my tent, and even in gale force winds that have snapped tent poles.
+I camp whenever I can and have done so in all weathers, from blistering sunshine and torrential rain that has flooded my tent to gale-force winds that have snapped tent poles.
 And I still love it!

-I started out camping as a child with my dad in the summer.
-His friend would take his son, who was a similar age to me, and the four of us would spend just a night or two camping in the countryside.
-As soon as I could drive, I bought myself a little 3-man Lichfield dome tent.
+Despite not growing up with an outdoorsy family, we 70’s kids were mostly feral and left to roam free until sundown, building dens, doing stunts and exploring.
+I started camping as a child with my dad, just once a year for a few nights each summer.
+My dads friend would take his son, who was a similar age to me, and the four of us would spend just a night or two camping in the countryside.
+As soon as I could drive, I bought myself a little 3-man Lichfield dome tent and my adult camping journey began.

-Any time I could afford to, I’d set off in my tiny, rattly Fiat Uno and 4 hours later I’d arrive somewhere in Wales ready to pitch up.
-When my daughter was born, as soon as she could walk I took her camping and for the next few years, for several weekends each summer, the two of us, along with my sister, would set off on a little adventure.
+Any time I could afford to, I’d set off in my tiny, rattly Fiat Uno and 3 hours later I’d arrive somewhere in Wales ready to pitch up.
+When my daughter was born, as soon as she could walk I took her camping and for the next few years, for several weekends each summer, the two of us, along with my sister, would set off on little adventures.

 Back in those days, and with youth on my side, I didn’t even use an air mattress, I’d take just a change of clothes and toiletries, my sleeping bag, torch, pillow and little stereo.
 It’s hard to get much more basic, but over the years, whilst my love of camping has continued, I now prefer (somewhat through necessity) to camp in comfort!